Damxx/SpringSecurityCrud/README.md

-App have account based on priviliges, I'm sharing one of them Right Now I must deployed app on Rasberyy-Pi.environment, page may loading one minute (sorry for this)
+App have account based on priviliges, I'm sharing one of them Right Now I had to deployed app on Rasberyy-Pi.environment, page may loading one minute (sorry for this)
 Admin:
 Login: mary
 Password: fun123